 I've also had passing flings with glitter, sequins (a job at a Middle Eastern restaurant where I caught the bug for costume making, though never the urge or skill to dance in them), fabric, paint, beads, the aforesaid glue, clay, a little bit of yarn (mainly endless chains in junior high which I then wove into a pink, purple and black spiderweb that I stapled to my bedroom ceiling), paper, silk screening . . . you name it.
 Good thing my relationship history isn't as varied.

 My first love, though, has always been fabric.
 First doll clothes, then wonky clothes for me (who needed to read those pattern instructions?), then home dec items for my apartments and finally my house, then back to garment sewing for myself and my husband, and then sewing for others - clothing, gift items, accessories . . . pretty much anything, really.
-There are two constants in my life: cats and sewing machines.
+There are three constants in my life: books, cats and sewing machines.